Free Pima County Public Records Search (Criminal, Marital, Court)

 The office’s online search tools make searching the public records repository easy, but alternative methods are also available.

-The Record Search tool is the most reliable and efficient way to check if someone is married or has since finalized a divorce.
+The Record Search Tool is the most reliable and efficient way to check if someone is married or has since finalized a divorce.
 However, the same tool can be used to find other court case records, so searchers may have to do some sifting through records to find the desired information.

 To track down Pima County marital records, enter the individual’s last name (required) and first name (optional).
 Make sure to check the “Name” option rather than “Case Number” and then click “Search.”